Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Semi-free actions with discrete fixed point sets

 \begin{theo} Let $n \geq 2$.
 Given any positive integer $k$, there exists a $2n$-dimensional compact connected almost complex manifold $M$ equipped with a semi-free circle action having a discrete fixed point set, whose Todd genus is $k$.
 Moreover, for $0 \leq i \leq n$, $N_i=k \cdot {n \choose i}$, where $N_i$ is the number of fixed points of index $i$.
 In particular, the total number of fixed points is equal to $k \cdot 2^n$. \end{theo}

-\begin{proof} Let $\Gamma$ be a connected 2-regular semi-free multigraph with $T(\Gamma)=k$.
-By Lemma \ref{l32}, there exists a 4-dimensional compact connected almost complex manifold $M'$ equipped with a semi-free circle action having a discrete fixed point set which is described by $\Gamma$.
+\begin{proof} Let $\Gamma$ be a connected 2-regular admissible semi-free multigraph with $T(\Gamma)=k$.
+By Lemma \ref{l32}, $\Gamma$ extends to $\mathbb{Z}^2$.
+Hence, by Proposition \ref{p37}, there exists a 4-dimensional compact connected almost complex manifold $M'$ equipped with a semi-free circle action having a discrete fixed point set that is described by $\Gamma$.
 The manifold $M'$ has $4k$ fixed points, $k$ fixed points of index 0, $2k$ fixed points of index 1, and $k$ fixed points of index 2.
 Let $M''$ be the product $S^2 \times \cdots \times S^2$ of $(n-2)$ copies of the 2-spheres, where on each $S^2$ the circle acts by rotating once.
-Since the rotation on each 2-sphere has 2 fixed points, the north pole and the south pole that have weights $-1$ and $+1$ respectively, $M''$ has $2^{n-2}$ fixed points and the number of fixed points with index $i$ is equal to ${n-2 \choose i}$ for each $0 \leq i \leq n-2$.
+The rotation on each 2-sphere has 2 fixed points, the north pole and the south pole, that have weights $-1$ and $+1$, respectively.
+Thus, $M''$ has $2^{n-2}$ fixed points, and the number of fixed points with index $i$ is equal to ${n-2 \choose i}$ for each $0 \leq i \leq n-2$.
 Taking the product of $M'$ and $M''$ with a diagonal action, the desired manifold $M$ is constructed.
 Since $M'$ has $k$ fixed points of index 0 and $M''$ has 1 fixed point of index 0, it follows that $M$ has $k$ fixed points of index 0.
-Since the number of fixed points of index 0 is equal to the Todd genus of $M$ by Theorem \ref{t21}, the theorem follows. \end{proof}
+Since the number of fixed points of index 0 is equal to the Todd genus of $M$ by Theorem \ref{t21}, this theorem follows. \end{proof}